 The College may invest its funds in a manner consistent with all applicable state and federal regulations.
 All monies shall be placed in interest-bearing accounts unless legally restricted by an external agency.
 Investments in debt securities are limited to the two highest quality credit ratings as described by nationally recognized statistical rating organizations (NRSROs).
-Obligations of the U. S. government or obligations explicitly guaranteed by the U. S. government are excluded from this requirement.
-Permissible investments include: 1) U. S. Treasury bills, notes, bonds and stripped treasuries; 2) U. S. Agency notes, bonds, debentures, discount notes and certificates; 3) certificates of deposit (CDs), checking and money market accounts of savings and loan associations, mutual savings banks or commercial banks whose accounts are insured by FDIC/FSLIC, and who are designated a Qualified Public Depository (QPD) under the SAFE Program; 4) mortgage-backed securities (MBSs); 5) mortgage-related securities including collateralized mortgage obligations (CMOs) and real estate mortgage investment conduits (REMIC) securities; 6) repurchase agreements; and 7) stocks and bonds which have been donated to the College.
+Obligations of the U.S. government or obligations explicitly guaranteed by the U.S. government are excluded from this requirement.

+Permissible investments include:

+- 1. U.S. Treasury bills, notes, bonds and stripped Treasuries; - U.S. Agency notes, bonds, debentures, discount notes and certificates; - Certificates of Deposit (CDs), checking and money market accounts of savings and loan associations, mutual savings banks, or commercial banks whose accounts are insured by FDIC/FSLIC, and who are designated a Qualified Public Depository (QPD) under the SAFE Program; - 4.
+Mortgage Backed Securities (MBSs); - 5.
+Mortgage related securities to include Collateralized Mortgage Obligations (CMOs) and Real Estate Mortgage Investment Conduits (REMIC) securities; - 6.
+Repurchase agreements; and - 7.
+Stocks and Bonds which have been donated to the College.

-The College's portfolio shall consist primarily of bank CDs and interest-bearing accounts, U. S. Treasury securities, debentures of a U. S. Government Sponsored Entity (GSE) and securities backed by collateral issued by GSEs.
-In order to diversify the portfolio's exposure to concentration risk, the portfolio's maximum allocation to specific product sectors is as follows: 1) U. S. Treasury bills, notes and bonds can be held without limitation as to amount.
-Stripped Treasuries shall never exceed 50% of the College's total investment portfolio.
-Maximum maturity of these securities shall be ten years.
-2) U. S. Agency securities shall have limitations of 50% of the College's total investment portfolio for each agency, with two exceptions: TVA and SLMA shall be limited to 10% of total investments.
-Maximum maturity of these securities shall be ten years.
-3) CDs with savings and loan associations, mutual savings banks, or commercial banks may be held without limit provided the depository is a QPD under the SAFE Program.
-CD maturity shall not exceed five years.
-4) The aggregate total of all MBSs may not exceed 50% of the College's total investment portfolio.
-The aggregate average life maturity for all holdings of MBS shall not exceed seven years, while the maximum average life maturity of any one security shall not exceed ten years.
-5) The total portfolio of mortgage related securities shall not exceed 50% of the College's total investment portfolio.
-The aggregate average life maturity for all holdings shall not exceed seven years while the average life maturity of one security shall not exceed ten years.
-6) The College may enter into a repurchase agreement so long as: (a) the repurchase securities are legal investments under state law for colleges; (b) the College receives a daily assessment of the market value of the repurchase securities, including accrued interest, and maintains an adequate margin that reflects a risk assessment of the repurchase securities and the term of the transaction; and (c) the College has entered into signed contracts with all approved counterparties.
-7) The College has discretion to determine if it should hold or sell other investments that it may receive as a donation.
+The College's portfolio shall consist primarily of bank CDs and interest bearing accounts, U.S. Treasury securities, debentures of a U.S. Government Sponsored Entity (GSE) and securities backed by collateral issued by GSEs.
+In order to diversify the portfolio's exposure to concentration risk, the portfolio's maximum allocation to specific product sectors is as follows:

+- U.S. Treasury bills, notes and bonds can be held without limitation as to amount.
+Stripped Treasuries shall never exceed 50 percent of the College's total investment portfolio.
+Maximum maturity of these securities shall be ten years. - 2.
+U.S. Agency securities shall have limitations of 50 percent of the College's total investment portfolio for each Agency, with two exceptions: TVA and SLMA shall be limited to ten percent of total investments.
+Maximum maturity of these securities shall be ten years. - 3.
+CDs with savings and loan associations, mutual savings banks, or commercial banks may be held without limit provided the depository is a QPD under the SAFE Program.
+CD maturity shall not exceed five years. - 4.
+The aggregate total of all MBSs may not exceed 50 percent of the College's total investment portfolio.
+The aggregate average life maturity for all holdings of MBS shall not exceed seven years, while the maximum average life maturity of any one security shall not exceed ten years. - 5.
+The total portfolio of mortgage related securities shall not exceed 50 percent of the College's total investment portfolio.
+The aggregate average life maturity for all holdings shall not exceed seven years while the average life maturity of one security shall not exceed ten years. - 6.
+The College may enter into a repurchase agreement so long as: - a) the repurchase securities are legal investments under state law for Colleges; - b) the College receives a daily assessment of the market value of the repurchase securities, including accrued interest, and maintains an adequate margin that reflects a risk assessment of the repurchase securities and the term of the transaction; and - c) the College has entered into signed contracts with all approved counterparties. - 7.
+The College has discretion to determine if it should hold or sell other investments that it may receive as a donation.